-We have arranged partnerships with the following organisations,
+We have partnerships with the following organisations:

 - Certus Technology

 - Defence Science and Technology Laboratory

 - Mary Lyons Centre, MRC Harwell Institute

 - NIHR Bristol Biomedical Research Centre

 - National Centre for Mental Health

 - AstraZeneca

-- Takeda UK

 - Merck

 - Alan Turing Institute

 - Cambridge Cognition

-- Office for National Statistics
+- Office for National Statistics - Takeda

-Applications for project who already have an industrial partnership in place are welcomed.
+Applications for projects which already have an industrial partnership in place are welcomed.

-13. WHAT IS COVERED BY THE STUDENTSHIP?
+13. WHAT IS COVERED AS STANDARD FOR ALL STUDENTSHIPS?